icglue/stimc/README.md

 ## Documentation
 ### Documentation
 Doxygen documentation for the code can be built by running `make doc` when doxygen is available.
-To open generated docs run `make showdocs` (will open html documentation in firefox, which can be overwritten with `make BROWSER=<browser> showdoc`.
+To open generated docs run `make showdocs` (will open html documentation).
+Via a configure option it is possible to select docs to be built and installed with the library.

 ### Examples
 Examples are provided in the examples directory.